LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

 .. c:function:: int LSRKStepGetMaxStageNum(void* arkode_mem, int* stagemax);

-   Returns the max number of stages taken (so far).
+   Returns the max number of stages taken in any single step (so far).

    **Arguments:**
       * *arkode_mem* -- pointer to the LSRKStep memory block.